fbpx

 Step away from the Bunsen burner.
 Pool chemistry might sound intimidating and complicated, but you don’t have to worry.
 While it is an essential part of effective pool maintenance and water care, basic pool chemistry is surprisingly straightforward.

 The most important tool in your bag of water care tricks is your water testing kit.
 You wouldn’t season your stew without tasting it.
-So before you reach for the chemicals, do some pool water testing.
-Understanding what’s in your water, and what isn’t, is the first step to balancing it.
+Before you reach for the chemicals, do some pool water testing.
+Understanding what’s in your water is the first step to balancing it.

 The three most important parts of pool water chemistry are:

-Once you know your pH, alkalinity, and sanitizer levels, you can start to add chemicals to tweak your water balance.
-Take your time, follow all the directions, and be sure you know what each chemical does and how it’ll affect the water, and the folks who swim in it, before you add it.
+Once you know your pH, alkalinity, and sanitizer levels, you can start adding chemicals to tweak your water balance.
+Take your time, follow all the directions, and be sure you know what each chemical does and how it’ll affect the water and the folks who swim in it before you add it.

 Our Top Pick